signalfx/signalfx-agent/docs/agent-k8s-install-kubectl.md

 1. Remove collector services such as `collectd`.

-2. Remove third-party instrumentation and agent software.

-> Do not use automatic instrumentation or instrumentation agents from
-> other vendors when you're using SignalFx instrumentation.
-The results
-> are unpredictable, but your instrumentation may break and your
-> application may crash.

-3. Run the following command to update `kubectl` with the configuration files you've just modified:
+2. Run the following command to update `kubectl` with the configuration files you've just modified:

    ```
    cat *.yaml | kubectl apply -f-